pennsignals/pennsignals.github.io/_posts/2017-07-18-challenges-in-predictive-healthcare.md

     - Is the problem a knowledge gap, or a process breakdown?

 ## What we're doing at Penn

-    - A series of comming posts
+In a series of comming posts, we'll be describing several projects we're undertaking, and how we're attempting to address the issues and challenges we've encountered in applying predictive data solutions in healthcare.

 - Aptos
 - PennSignals
 - Model explainers
 - Decision theory baked into design